Federal Emergency Management Agency (FEMA), Department of Homeland Security (DHS).

 Applicants should describe how they plan to address the operations and personal safety needs of their organization, including cost effectiveness and sharing assets.
 This statement should also include details about gaining the maximum benefits from grant funding by citing reasonable or required costs, such as specific overhead and administrative costs.
 The applicant's request should also be consistent with their mission and identify how funding will benefit their organization and personnel.

-4. Statement of Effect/Impact on Daily Operations (25 Percent)
+4. Statement of Effect on Daily Operations (25 Percent)

-This statement should explain how these funds will enhance the organization's overall effectiveness.
-It should address how an award will improve daily operations and reduce the organization's risks.
+This statement should explain how these funds will enhance the applicant's overall effectiveness.
+It should address how an award will improve daily operations and reduce the applicant's risks.
 Applicants should include how frequently the requested items will be used, and in what capacity.
-Applicants should also indicate how the requested items will Start Printed Page 6044help the community and increase the organization's ability to save additional lives or property.
+Applicants should also indicate how the requested items will help the community and increase the organization's ability to save additional lives or property.
+Jurisdictions that demonstrate their commitment and proactive posture to reducing fire risk, by explaining their code enforcement (to include Wildland Urban Interface code enforcement) and mitigation strategies (including whether or not the jurisdiction has a FEMA-approved mitigation strategy) may receive stronger consideration under this criterion.

-Nonaffiliated EMS organizations: Nonaffiliated EMS organizations operating in any of the 56 States and territories (which include any State of the United States, the District of Columbia, the Commonwealth of the Northern Mariana Islands, the U.S. Virgin Islands, Guam, American Samoa, the Commonwealth of Puerto Rico) and any federally recognized Indian tribe or tribal organization are eligible applicants.
+Nonaffiliated EMS organizations: Nonaffiliated EMS organizations operating in any of the 50 States, as well as the District of Columbia, the Commonwealth of the Northern Mariana Islands, the U.S. Virgin Islands, Guam, American Samoa, the Commonwealth of Puerto Rico, or any federally-recognized Indian Tribe or Tribal organization.

 A nonaffiliated EMS organization is an agency or organization that is a public or private nonprofit emergency medical services entity providing medical transport that is not affiliated with a hospital and does not serve a geographic area in which emergency medical services are adequately provided by a fire department.